Georgetown College offers an A.B. or B.S. in Interdisciplinary Studies.

-Georgetown College has established a program in interdisciplinary studies that affords a limited number of qualified students the opportunity to pursue a major course of study that is self-designed and that integrates several disciplines.
+Georgetown College has established a program in interdisciplinary studies that affords qualified students the opportunity to pursue a major course of study that is self-designed and that integrates several disciplines.
 As Peter Hans Kolvenbach, S.J., former Father General of the Society of Jesus, has noted, the interdisciplinary approach is “the only significant way to heal the fracture of knowledge” that results from the separation and isolation of the work of the disciplines.

 The proposal should include a brief 1–2 page introduction to the proposed topic that justifies the major and outlines an intellectual question that guides the course of study.
+Prospective IDST majors should review and complete the application available on the Georgetown College website.
 In consultation with the faculty advisors, the student should identify 12–14 courses of instruction from College departments or programs that deliver breadth and depth in the disciplines to be explored.
-The curriculum structure should include 1–2 introductory survey courses appropriate for the proposed major, 3–5 upper-level courses (including both theoretical and practical approaches) for each of the disciplines involved, and a capstone course or senior seminar.
-Permission for study abroad must be received from the faculty mentors and the Dean’s office.
-A maximum of 2 courses per semester of study abroad may be applied to the major.
-A senior thesis that integrates the curriculum pursued is required and may be part of the capstone course or may be independent.
+The student must enroll in at least one capstone course/thesis tutorial course and must complete a thesis deemed satisfactory by the faculty advisors.

 Applications for the Interdisciplinary Studies major program should be made in the spring of the sophomore year to the office of the Dean of the College with the final proposal due by March 1.
 The student should submit the proposal with signatures of the ordinary faculty advisors as well as the appropriate department chairs.
 Application forms are available in the office of the Dean, White Gravenor 108.
 Associate Dean Bernie Cook will review and approve interdisciplinary major proposals.